 In the Bang lab, we study how host immune cells, microbes, and nutrients interact in the intestine to maintain the beneficial host-microbe relationship.
-We use interdisciplinary approaches of biochemistry, immunology, microbiology, cell biology, molecular biology, and genetics combined with various mouse models.
-Our goal is to understand the mechanisms regulating the host-microbe interactions and to find new roles of nutrients in regulating the interactions.
+We use interdisciplinary approaches of biochemistry, immunology, microbiology, cell biology, molecular biology, and genetics combined with various models including mouse, organoid, cell, etc. Our goal is to understand the mechanisms regulating the host-microbe interactions and to find new roles of nutrients in regulating the interactions.
 Our mission is to find better ways to prevent and treat the diseases caused by the dysregulated host-microbe relationship.

 Specific questions that we are currently studying to answer:

 regulate barrier function and maintain the mutually beneficial host-microbiota interaction?

 enteric pathogens modulated by nutrients at the intestinal infection site?